Task Management Tools

 Limitations

-• 3 seat minimum on all paid plans means solo users and pairs pay for an unused seat
+• 3 seat minimum on paid plans means small teams pay for unused seats

-• Basic plan ($9 per seat) has zero automations and zero integrations, making Standard the real entry point
+• Basic plan at $9 per seat lacks automations and integrations, so Standard at $12 is the real entry point

 Monday.com has focused on AI and cross board workflows in 2026.

-Apr 2026 AI item creation auto populates columns based on task description
+Apr 2026 AI item creation automatically populates columns based on task description

 Mar 2026 Cross board automations launched for multi project workflows